enze-chen/enze-chen.github.io/_posts/2024-03-16-mse-traits.md

 Be aware that, like all my posts, the views below are singular and my own, particularly since they apply to my limited experience in the Stanford MSE program, and a little bit of what I saw at Berkeley.
 If some of the traits below resonate with you, great!
 MSE could be a great home for you. 💙
-If they don't right away, it doesn't preclude MSE for your degree, and we can chat about what makes sense and how you might develop these traits if you would like to work toward them.
+If they don't right away, it doesn't preclude MSE for your degree, and we can chat about what makes sense and **how the MSE Major helps you develop these traits**.

 ### Some traits